 - Mercado Little Spain – 10 Hudson Yards

-Love is Sweet so Try Some Desserts for a First Date!
+Love is Sweet so Try Some Desserts on a First Date!

 There’s a reason people give their loved ones boxes of chocolates on special occasions.
 Sweet things are insanely romantic, so naturally grabbing a dessert on a date is great idea.
-Dessert is a great way to have an easy conversation over a food group that pretty much everybody enjoys.
+Dessert is a phenomenal way to have an easy conversation over a sweet treat that pretty much everybody enjoys.
 The best part is, there are so many types of desserts to choose from, so everyone can get something they want!
 Your options are virtually endless and the likelihood of not being able to agree on a place is slim.
 The dessert someone chooses can also be very telling of their personality.
 For example, if you are a cookie lover you are probably quite warm and friendly.
-Donuts on your brain?
+Donuts on your mind?
 You are most likely an optimist with a bright personality.
 Ice cream?
 You enjoy trying new things and will take whatever life throws at you.
 This can potentially be a very romantic situation for both of you, as you find someone who is completely compatible with you.

 Here are a few places where we like to satisfy our sweet tooth: